 Birdie Basics: Food, Water, and Shelter

 Now that we’ve got some perspective on how tough it is for the average winter bird to survive in Guelph, giving them a helping hand is a cakewalk in comparison.
-All you really need is a little gear, a bag or two of food, and a few minutes every week for upkeep.
+Here’s what you need to create the ultimate bird-friendly backyard.

 Food: Birdseed is not a one-size-fits-all product.
 Different birds require different diets to get the energy they need.
 Suet, for example, is made from calorie-dense beef fat, which ground-feeding birds love.
 Black oil sunflower seed, on the other hand, is the preferred fat source for many perching birds.
 If you have a strong preference for one kind of bird, you can opt for a single feeder.
 However, I prefer having several different feeders to attract more bird diversity to my yard.
 Here are the different types you’ll find at our nursery: